-How Seniors Can Safely Enjoy Their Summers
+How Older Adults Can Safely Enjoy Their Summers

 When you were a kid, summer was a magical time.
 School was out, swimming was in, and there were so many fun things to do outside.
 Now that you’re a senior, it’s not like summers aren’t fun anymore.
 It’s still enjoyable to go fishing, walk along the beach, or just watch the grandkids play at a backyard family barbecue.